Credit Score Meaning South Africa: What It Is and Why It Matters

 Does Closing a Credit Card Account Affect My Credit Score?

 Closing a credit card account can potentially affect your credit score, especially if it reduces your overall available credit.
-It is important to consider the impact on your credit utilization ratio before closing a credit card account.
+It is important to consider the impact on your credit utilisation ratio before closing a credit card account.
 However, if the credit card has a high annual fee or you’re struggling to manage it responsibly, closing the account may be the right decision for your financial well-being.

 How Long Does Negative Information Stay on My Credit Report?